EnlighterJS/Plugin.WordPress/README.md

 12. Theme Customizer - Live Preview-Mode

 ## Upgrade Notice ##

+### 2.12 ###
+New fault-tolerant Shortcode-Processor is integrated.
+You can switch back to the old one on the Enlighter Settings Page -> Options -> Shortcode

 ### 2.11 ###
 Bugfix Release (initialization may fail when upgrading to 2.10)